-Innovative sobriety project reduces DUI and domestic violence arrests, study findsNovember 15th, 2012 in Health
+Innovative sobriety project reduces DUI and domestic violence arrests, study findsNovember 15, 2012 in Medicine & Health / Health

 An innovative alcohol monitoring program imposed upon thousands of alcohol-involved offenders in South Dakota helps reduce repeat DUI arrests and domestic violence arrests, according to a new RAND Corporation study.

 Examining the first six years of South Dakota's 24/7 Sobriety Project, researchers found that frequent alcohol testing with swift and moderate sanctions for those caught using alcohol reduced county-level repeat DUI arrests by 12 percent and domestic violence arrests by 9 percent.
 There was mixed evidence about whether the program reduced traffic crashes.